 As promised we developed the tool and after a few community events we realised that it would be great to organise events around documentation.
 Therefore we set the second campaign with the goal of building a community that would create the ultimate user guide for the entire Internet.
 We wanted to organize one or several events where community members of different open source tools could work together to create a collection of free and open tutorials that work on their web applications.
 Although this campaign didn’t reach it’s fundraising goal we’ve worked on a number of activities to try to build the community outcome we envisioned.

 One of the key feedback we received from people was that it was still too complex to start recording Walkthroughs.
 Installing your own WalkHub instance was an even larger undertaking.
 Many people also complained that they would never be able to justify maintaining a Drupal site for Walkthrough management.
-In response we’ve started working on a new refactored WalkHub, written in Go .
-And here we are.
+In response we refactored WalkHub from a feature rich Drupal distribution into a microservice written in Go .

 Anyone can use the recording and playing technology, independently from WalkHub.net.
 We believe this technology is too important to be owned by any one organisation alone; we want to create an open standard and set it free so that the internet will become a better documented place.